macdonaldster/macdonaldster.github.io/index.md

 	<p>Notes:
 		<ul>
-			<li>Currently watching - Outlander and sometimes Living With Yourself - both on Netflix</li>
+			<li>Currently watching - The Mandalorian on Disney+</li>
-			<li>Currently attempting - 265 lbs (at 270, right now - 2019-10-01) ... been doing keto for about a week now and doing well with it. :)</li>
+			<li>Currently attempting - 265 lbs (at 275, right now - 2019-12-09) ...
+Efforts have failed.
+Redoubling. :)</li>
-			<li>Leaving this: "You know what might be fun?
-If we enjoy what we have, and stop trying to get more if we have enough.
-That might help the world be a better place."</li>
+			<li>Current mood - wow, what is going on in the US?
+Feeling lucky for many, many aspects of my life.</li>
 		</ul>
 	</p>